 • Declaration from your bank in Portugal confirming the transfer of funds from abroad

 • Proof of health insurance in Portugal (only required if the investor resides in Portugal).
-The health insurance policy must provide coverage for all medical expenses.
+The policy must provide coverage for all medical expenses.

 • A background check or a police clearance letter from your country of origin